-Matthew Cowdrey OAM was inducted into the Sport Australia Hall of Fame on October 10 2019 as an Athlete Member for the sport of swimming.
-In 2012 he became Australia’s most successful Paralympian winning a total of 23 Paralympic medals, including 13 gold across the 2004, 2008 and 2012 Paralympic Games.
+Matthew Cowdrey OAM was inducted into the Sport Australia Hall of Fame in 2019 as an Athlete Member for his contribution to the sport of swimming.

 Born with a congenital amputation of his lower left arm, Cowdrey dominated the 100m freestyle and 200m individual medley events in the S9 classification across a career that spanned 11 years.
 His tally of 57 international medals included 23 world championship and three Commonwealth Games gold medals.
 He retired holding five world records, five Paralympic records and nine short-course world records.

 Introduced to the sport at the Norwood Swimming Club in Adelaide, Cowdrey began swimming at the age of five and by 11 he had broken his first Australian open record and his first world record by 13.
 He then embarked on his senior professional career by competing at his first Paralympics in Athens in 2004 at age 15.
 There, he won three gold (100m Individual Medley S9, 200m Individual Medley S9 and the Men’s 4x100m Medley Relay), two silvers and a bronze medal.

 At the 2008 Beijing Paralympics he took it to a new level, collecting five golds (50m Freestyle S9, 100m Freestyle S9, 100m Butterfly S9, 200m Individual Medley SM9 & the Men’s 4x100m Medley Relay), three silvers and breaking five world records.
 He followed this up the next year at the world championships in Brazil, winning seven golds, two silvers and breaking seven world records, drawing comparisons with the great American able-bodied swimmer Michael Phelps.